Towards a wilder Somerset

 Globally, nature is in trouble.
 Biodiversity is declining rapidly across the world.
 A recent report from the Intergovernmental Panel on Biodiversity and Ecosystem Services highlighted that there are one million species at risk of extinction.
 In the UK 56% of all species are in decline.

-Despite huge efforts by ourselves over the past 50 years, and the work of other statutory and NGO partners, biodiversity continues to decline across Somerset in all but a few protected sites, and even in those, wildlife is threatened by the depletion and loss of the species upon which they depend.
-There are fewer wild places, and those that exist are smaller, less wild and more polluted, making it harder for wildlife to survive.
+Despite huge efforts by ourselves over the past 50 years, and the work of other statutory and NGO partners, biodiversity continues to decline across Somerset in all but a few protected sites, there are fewer wild places, and those that exist are smaller, less wild and more polluted, making it harder for wildlife to survive.

 Climate breakdown is exacerbating these pressures, further threatening the survival of many species.
-We’re living an increasingly warmer world which is delivering extreme weather events, sea level rise, slow but sure changes in life-cycle timings and altered species distribution and migration patterns.
 We simply need to do more.
 And faster.